pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

 1.1 Partitioning the training input data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `ogbn-products` dataset splits its training input data into three parts:
-`train`, `val` and `test`.
-In GLT, the training inout are partitioned and
+The `ogbn-products` dataset splits its training input data into three parts: `train`, `val` and `test`.
-disseminated among multiple training processes to facilitate distributed training.
+In GLT, the training inputs are partitioned and disseminated among multiple training processes to facilitate distributed training.
 We only use `train` and `test` in this example:

 .. code-block:: python